laimis9133/ceph2aws/README.md

 You can setup scheduled uploads using Kubernetes cronjobs and customize details like part sizes, number of parallel processes, etc.

 Tweak object name patterns within the multipart upload python script.
-The script expects obects to contain YYYY-MM-DD dateformat within their name!
+The script expects objects to contain YYYY-MM-DD dateformat within their name!